jasiegert/AF2_GPCR_Kinase/README.md

 ## Predicting user-defined structural features of kinases

-Similarly to predict user-defined GPCRs functional states, users can force AF2 to retrieve kinase templates matching three structural features from KLIFS.
+Similar to the prediction of user-defined GPCRs functional states, users can force AF2 to retrieve kinase templates matching three structural features from KLIFS.
 In pariticular, three conformational properties can be used: 1.
 DFG 2. aC_helix 3.
 Salt-bridge KIII.17 and EαC.24.
-These are the values that can be used for each property 1.
+Here the values that can be used for each property 1.
 DFG: out, in, out-like, all 2. aC_helix: out, in, all 3.
 Salt-bridge: yes, no, all.
-The format to be used is three member list to be inserted in the first position of the pdbs list.
-What to change in the script above to predict models with templates in DFG=out is reported below.
+Following the example above, the format must be a three members list in the first position of the pdbs list.
+Besides sequence and jobname, that to change in the script above to predict models with templates in DFG=out is reported below.

 ```python
 # structural properties of kinase templates to be used